sjtrimble/angular/aio/content/tutorial/getting-started-data.md

 ## Collecting data with Angular Forms

 Forms in Angular take the standard capabilities of the HTML based forms and add an orchestration layer to help with creating custom form controls, and to supply great validation experiences.
-There are two parts to an Angular Reactive form, the visualization of the form that lives in the template, and the objects that live in our component to store and manage form.
+There are two parts to an Angular Reactive form, the visualization of the form that lives in the template, and the objects that live in the component to store and manage the form.

-For this example we'll use [reactive forms](/guide/reactive-forms).
+For this example you'll use [reactive forms](/guide/reactive-forms).
+To learn about Angular forms in general, read the [Forms Overview](guide/forms-overview) guide.

 ## Storing products for the cart